jtimonen/personal-website/content/posts/post-01/index.md

 ### hmc_nuts_diag_e_adapt.hpp

 In **services/sample** we find [hmc_nuts_diag_e_adapt.hpp](https://github.com/stan-dev/stan/blob/develop/src/stan/services/sample/hmc_nuts_diag_e_adapt.hpp) which contains the function that we called from CmdStan.
+But wait, it is actually overloaded with four different versions of it with the same name.
+Not to mention each of these are templated.
+We will not stop here to think much about why these all versions of `hmc_nuts_diag_e_adapt()` are needed.
+A very valid print debugging approach reveals that in our case, we call the fourth one, which calls the second one, which then calls the first one.
 There we have

 {{< highlight cpp>}}
 std::vector<double> cont_vector = util::initialize(
       model, init, rng, init_radius, true, logger, init_writer);
 {{< / highlight >}}

 where the parameter values are initialized.
-By default this would try at most 100 random initial points, until it finds a point where log probability and its gradient can be evaluated successfully.
-Now as we set `init=0`, it will just check that it can evaluate them at zero.
-At the end we find
+In `initialize()`, which is defined in [initialize.hpp](https://github.com/stan-dev/stan/blob/develop/src/stan/services/util/initialize.hpp), we try most 100 random initial points, until a point where log probability and its gradient can be evaluated successfully.
+In our case the first try is successfull.
+Therefore we can now think that we exist somewhere in the (unconstrained) parameter space, at a point stored in `cont_vector`.
+The next step is to call

 {{< highlight cpp>}}
   util::run_adaptive_sampler(